RodricoSBlackmanII/TTRPG-Vault/Templates/Session Template.md

 ***Immersion is King.*** Let's play a game where people are immersed.
 - Respect the scene.
 Keep meta talk to a minimum.
 - Respect the characters.
 Don't joke when people are roleplaying.
-- Respect the ignorance.
-Artless exposition might be worse than focused ignorance.
 - Respect the player.
 Players can ask for what they need, don't volunteer it unprompted.
 ---